vana-com/VRCs/VRCs/VRC-12.md

 - **Why this matters:**
   ✅ More flexibility for users who need liquidity.
   ✅ Encourages long-term staking by **reducing all-or-nothing decisions**.

+### 3. **veVANA Token Implementation Details**

+- **ERC-20 Voting Token** – veVANA is a standard ERC-20 token that enables on-chain DAO governance.
+- **Transferrable** – veVANA can always be transferred between users.
+- **Not Upgradeable** – The veVANA contract is immutable.
+- **Minting & Burning Controlled by VeVanaVault:**
+  - **VeVanaVault** is an upgradeable contract responsible for minting and burning veVANA.
+  - **Currently, anyone** can convert VANA to veVANA and vice versa using VeVanaVault.
+  - **veVANA transfers** will always remain possible since the core token contract is immutable.

 ## Rationale